TimothyByrd/ChaosHelper/README.md

     - If so, update the filter and play a sound to let you know to reload it.
     - Also, it a highlight is being displayed, changing zones will cancel it.
 - Notice you if have switched characters, and recheck the league and stash tab.
+- Detect a restart of the PoE process.

 ## Commands and hotkeys